wenxie18/wenxie18.github.io/_pages/about.md

 **Industry Experience:**
 - Machine Learning Research Intern at Web Answers and Ranking Team of Apple Inc.
-  - Led a project on open-domain multi-hop question-answering using text summarization and generative models, such as T5, Bart, CtrlSum, Pegasus.
+  - Led a project on open-domain multi-hop question-answering using text summarization and generative models, such as T5, BART, and CtrlSum.

 - Research Scientist Intern at Computational Social Science Team of Snap Inc.
   - Led a project on improving ad engagement and user experience.